MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

   Note that phenotype data could be provided in other table formats, as long as the first column represents the genetic ID, and the other columns represent trait values.
 See [https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#phenotype]([url](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#phenotype)) for more detailed information.

 ### 2.2.
-Other data recommandations
+Other data recommendations

 **Missing genotype data imputation** :
-We recommend the users to impute missing data **before** importing their data into the pipeline.
+We recommend the users impute missing data **before** importing their data into the pipeline.
 Data imputation methods relying on inference from haplotypes are very accurate and should preferentially be used.
-Unfortunately, this can not be done through the rMVP package, but it can be done using external software such as LD-kNNi, FILLIN, FSHAP or BEAGLE.
+Unfortunately, this can not be done through the rMVP package, but it can be done using external software such as LD-kNNi, FILLIN, FSHAP, or BEAGLE.

-rMVP provides an alternative option for data imputation for which an example is available in the **Quality control** section below.
-***Remove this if we do not manage to make the example***

 ---